Direct detection of solar chameleons with electron recoil data from XENONnT: Solar chameleons

 All these issues have been corrected in the present work.
 We note, however, that their impact on XENONnT constraints on the chameleon parameters is rather minimal, given that the Primakoff contribution is completely dominant at the energies of interest.

-We close with an important caveat, which we will comment in detail later on in Sec.~\ref{sec:resultsdiscussion}.
-As discussed extensively in Paper~II stressed earlier, we have not taken into account the contribution to the production of solar chameleons from longitudinal plasmons, i.e.\ longitudinal photon modes with effective mass given by the plasma frequency.
-These should contribute to Primakoff production and magnetic conversion, as well as other channels such as plasmon coalescence and decay.
-However, based on kinematical considerations laid out in Paper~II, we expect that the contribution of longitudinal plasmons should be relevant only at low energies, well below the XENONnT threshold of $1\,{\text{keV}}$, and in any case well below the energies of interest to this work (in part also due to the energy dependence of the cross-section relevant for detection).
-Nevertheless the spectrum we computed here, shown in Fig.~\ref{fig:spectrum}, should be considered a lower limit to the complete spectrum of solar chameleons, since including the plasmon contribution would only enhance it.
-Conversely, all limits we will derive on the chameleon parameters can therefore be regarded as conservative, as they would only be tightened were we to include the plasmon contribution.
+We close with an important caveat.
+As discussed in Paper~II, the production of solar chameleons receives an additional contribution from longitudinal plasmons, which can contribute to Primakoff production.
+A dedicated calculation of this contribution to the solar chameleon spectrum has not yet been performed, and we therefore do not include it in the present work.
+Therefore, the spectrum shown in Fig.~\ref{fig:spectrum} should be regarded as a lower limit to the complete solar chameleon spectrum, since the plasmon contribution would only enhance it.
+Consequently, all limits we derive on the chameleon parameters are conservative, in the sense that including the plasmon contribution would only lead to tighter limits.